 An angst I’ve never felt before surges inside my chest with each of my shivers.
 It’s cold.
 I forgot it’s cold.
 My diaphragm heaves blank, empty emotions at my mind.
 Like waves hitting a cliff-side, I can’t recognize their form or where they come from, but I feel the pain and angst all the same.

 I close my eyes.
 Bright orange grids flash through my mind, vectors converging at a single morphing point – a constantly shifting perspective.
 Am I the point or am I the one looking at the point?
 If I am the point then who is looking at the point?
-The grids stretch and play, curving and bending on their own, reaching for infinity.
+The grids stretch and play, curving and bending on their own, reaching for a non-existent horizon.

 Closing my eyes only makes it worse.